 Auxiliary Storage Devices

-In addition to your hard drive(s), you will undoubtedly want to install other drives on your homebuilt computer.
-We're calling these "auxiliary drives" to distinguish them from the hard drive.
-Auxiliary drives include:
+In addition to your hard drive(s), you almost certainly will want to install other drives on your homebuilt computer.
+I'm calling these "auxiliary drives" to distinguish them from the hard drive.

 Optical Drives

-Optical drives include CD-ROM drives, CD-RW drives ("burners"), DVD-ROM drives, and DVD+/-RW drives.
+In theory, optical drives include CD-ROM drives, CD-RW drives ("burners"), DVD-ROM drives, DVD+/-RW drives, and Blu-Ray (BD-ROM) drives.
 They use lasers to read and/or write data.
-Some optical drives combine various features; for example, there are drives that will read DVD's as well as write CD-R's or CD-RW's.

 Card Readers

-If you do digital photography or have any other reason to move data between your computer and a card storage device, then a built-in card reader / writer will make a very nice addition to your new PC.
-What I like about them is that I don't have to recharge the camera just to get the pictures on to the computer.
+If you do digital photography or video or have any other reason to move data between your computer and a card storage device, then a built-in card reader / writer will make a very nice addition to your new PC.
+I actually consider them much more useful than an optical drive nowadays.
+If my homebuilt computer budget allowed me to buy just one or the other, I'd buy the card reader.

 Tape Drives